-These best selling DSLR cameras are updated daily and based on the sales ranks on Amazon.com.
+These best-selling cameras are updated daily and based on the sales ranks of Amazon.com.

 The current crop of best-selling DSLR cameras is an interesting mix of entry-level and semi-professional bodies.
 But if you look at the list of cameras, pragmatically, and plot the cameras on a chart, you will find that the chart is skewed more towards the entry-level segment of the market.

 Clearly, across the two big names in the digital camera industry, it is the smaller, cheaper and less feature-rich cameras that rule the best selling list.
 Thus, cameras like the EOS Rebel T6 (EOS 1300D), EOS Rebel T5 (EOS 1200D) and the Nikon D3300 continuous to enjoy a dedicated fan following.

 As noted above there is a feeble presence of full-frame and “more expensive” systems.
 But the surprising thing is the presence of the newly launched Canon EOS 5D Mark IV and the wonderful Nikon D750 on the best selling list.
 These two cameras have already garnered a sizeable fan following of their own.